NSF-GCR-MDDM/paleo-bg-sim/docs/geometry_commands.md

 Automatically generated from PaleoSimGeometryMessenger.hh and PaleoSimGeometryMessenger.cc with genGeomDoc.py

-Last generated on: 2025-05-01 17:23
+Last generated on: 2025-08-07 12:38

 ## /volume/

 - **/volume/new** (optional) — `name`
   - Description: Define a new volume with the passed in (case-sensitive) name.

-- **/volume/setParent** (optional) — `parentName`
+- **/volume/setParent** (required) — `parentName`
   - Description: Set the parent volume by name.
-Omit or 'None' if this is the world volume
+'None' if this is the world volume

 - **/volume/setShape** (required) — `shape`
   - Description: Set the shape: box, cylinder, sphere